zgbjgg/rehc/README.md

 				-app "Name" # Name of your application.
 				-start "Start" # The command to start the application.
 				-stop "Stop" # The command to stop the application.
-				-test "Test" # The command to test if the application si running- -off "Off" # When the application is down, the message.
+				-test "Test" # The command to test if the application is running -off "Off" # When the application is down, the message.
 				-node "Node" # Host short name member of the cluster which the application resides.